iam4x/bobarr/README.md

 * Go to http://localhost:3000/settings
 * Set your region and language according to your torrent tracker

+### Run without VPN

+This is not recommended, but you can start downloading torrents without a VPN with the `docker-compose.without-vpn.yml`

+* `mv docker-compose.yml docker-compose.with-vpn.yml`
+* `mv docker-compose.without-vpn.yml docker-compose.yml`

+And makes sure to restart the all stack with

+* `$ docker-compose up --force-recreate`

 ## Usage

 * After configuration, go to http://localhost:3000 and just start searching!